okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## Activate the telephony inline hook in Okta

 You must activate the telephony inline hook in your Okta org.
 Activating the telephony inline hook registers the hook with the Okta org and associates it with your external service.

-Alternatively, you can use the Inline Hooks Management API to create an inline hook.See [Inline Hooks Management API ](/docs/reference/api/inline-hooks/#create-inline-hook).
+Alternatively, you can use the Inline Hooks Management API to create an inline hook.
+See [Inline Hooks Management API ](/docs/reference/api/inline-hooks/#create-inline-hook).

 1. Go to the **Workflow** > **Inline Hooks** page.